Luis-Rodriguez-02/The-Odin-Project/README.md

 # The-Odin-Project
-Collection of all of my Odin Project code and notes to refer back to aand track my progress.
+Collection of all of my Odin Project code and notes to refer back to and track my progress.